James90/codefactory/README.md

 - User authorization and ownership: after adding OAuth2, I would add a user id to the URL document to provide more functionality to the owner.

+- Different environments: I would use the application.properties files to inherit and override/add properties for different environments

 - Caching: resolving a short URL would be the most frequent operation, so I would cache like Caffeine to cache frequently accessed urls, in particular, for `getFullUrlFromShortUrl` in the `UrlService`.